querkmachine/beeps.website/src/blog/2025-01-01-the-year-of-health.md

 My cardiovascular health, in general, is pretty dire, with a resting heart rate typically between 85 and 95 BPM, reaching over 150 BPM when under strain.

 {% figure caption="Ha ha ha, oh no.", float="right" %}
-{% responsiveImage "./src/images/breathing-disturbances.jpg", "Screenshot from Apple's Health app, showing a graph of overnight breathing disturbances every single night for an entire month." %}
+{% image "/images/breathing-disturbances.jpg", "Screenshot from Apple's Health app, showing a graph of overnight breathing disturbances every single night for an entire month." %}
 {% endfigure %}

 I quite likely have undiagnosed asthma and sleep apnoea.